MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 .. code-block:: properties

    ej.bon.Timer=ej.bon.Timer

 .. note::

-   Since the service type and the implementation type are dynamically bound using class reflection, both types must be declared as `Required Types <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_.
+   Since the service type and the implementation type are dynamically bound using class reflection, both types must be declared as :ref:`Required Types <section.classpath.elements.types>`.

 Implement a Registry
 --------------------